StyXman/dinant/README.md

 * `IPv4()` matches IPv4 addresses!
 * `IP_port` matches strings in format `IPv4:port`.

 That's all for now.
-More will come soon, see `TODO.md` for a preview.
+More will come soon, see `TODO.md` and the issued for a preview.

 [1] but the real word is 'dîneur'.